 I’m not suggesting it will take this much effort to attain Rituximab if this is the path you have ahead of you.
 I had some funny complications to work out—hopefully you’re not starting from scratch finding healthcare resources in a new country 😉.
 Turns out I chose a good doctor with competent and helpful staff who helped me eventually get approved for Rituximab.
 But I made my choice from the get-go to be proactive and stay on top of all the moving parts.
 I wasn’t interested in simply letting time run it’s course, possibly resulting in hospitalization as I waited around.
 No one will have the same sense of urgency and persistence to fight the battle to get their meds as someone who is relapsing and quickly losing their quality of life.

 You’re going to nuke your immune system in the midst of a global pandemic?

 Yes.
 But one doctor thought this would be irresponsible.

 If you’ve read some of my early posts, you’ll know that I’m also the patient of an MD who works out of California/Washington’s Center for Complex Diseases (who previously worked at Open Medicine Institute).
 He’s been a central part of my medical team in the past, so naturally I booked an appointment with him when I began to relapse.

 Again, I was pretty naïve.
 I knew it would be a stretch for him to help me set up an infused medication in Texas, but I had failed to consider he would be actively against me getting Rituximab altogether.
-When I consulted him during an appointment in early April, I found out his office had put a complete halt on all infusion appointments.
+When I consulted him during an appointment in last month, I found out his office had put a complete halt on all infusion appointments.
 Coronavirus concerns were too great for him.